min2ha/ukwa-site/content/target/45059/index.en.md

   "subject": null
 }

-# Why have the Rio Olympic pools turned green? – video

 Rio 2016 officials came under criticism on the first Tuesday during the Olympics after a ‘decreased akalinity’ caused the Olympic diving and polo pools to turn green.